-'Scotland have 24% World Cup chance'
+'Scotland have 24% World Cup chance

 At that point, if someone told you Steve Clarke's side had a 24% chance of reaching next year's finals in Qatar, you would probably have taken that... wouldn't you?

-Six consecutive wins have followed and the nation is on Cloud Nine again.
+Six consecutive wins have followed and the nation is on cloud nine again.
 The most recent of those victories, the final Group F game against the Danes, secured a seeded play-off spot.

 Friday's draw saw Scotland paired with Ukraine in a home semi-final, while a potential trip to either Wales or Austria awaits in a World Cup play-off showdown.